 Boating opportunities still abound for those alert to navigational markers and familiar with the lake’s terrain, though.
 It is important that boaters respect the rules and each other while enjoying this recreational activity, for the safety of everyone and the health of the lake.

 New Hampshire has a mandatory boating education law.
 Everyone 16 years of age and older who operates a motorboat over 25 horsepower on New Hampshire waters must have a boating education certificate.
 To learn about compliance with this law, go to: https://www.nh.gov/safety/divisions/nhsp/fob/marine-patrol/boating-education/.
 You may also consult our Resource Guide on this website for a general summary of boating safety rules.

-Some areas on Pawtuckaway are so shallow that boats may only travel over them at “headway” speed, to avoid churning up the lake bottom, disturbing nutrients in the sediment, and mixing them with upper water levels, not to mention uprooting plants and eroding the shoreline.
+Some areas on Pawtuckaway are so shallow that boats may only travel over them at “headway” speed (6 mph), to avoid churning up the lake bottom, disturbing nutrients in the sediment, and mixing them with upper water levels, not to mention uprooting plants and eroding the shoreline.
 These areas of the lake are known as “No Wake” zones, because to navigate at headway speed means to create no wake behind the boat.
-Here is a map showing the “No Wake” zones in Pawtuckaway Lake:NH Marine Patrol Unit: Restricted Bodies of Water
+Here is a map showing the “No Wake” zones in Pawtuckaway Lake, which include the entire Fundy, both North and South Channels, and all coves:NH Marine Patrol Unit: Restricted Bodies of Water

 SAF-C 402.60 – No person shall operate a motorboat at a speed exceeding 6 MPH on that portion of Pawtuckaway Lake known as the Bay of Fundy.